kiddo-pwn/blog/_posts/2025-11-30-writing-sync-popping-cron.md

 **But here is the twist.** While comparing our approaches, I noticed that my path to Remote Code Execution (RCE) deviated from the original research.

-Rather than a completely new discovery, I had identified a novel, simple application of the SQLite "Dirty File Write" primitive.
-I weaponized SQLite Injection to target the **crontab**, establishing a reliable RCE vector specifically for PHP-free environments—a scenario lacking published universal technique for code execution.
+Rather than a completely new discovery, I had identified a simple universal application of the SQLite "Dirty File Write" primitive.
+I verified SQLite Injection to target the **crontab**, establishing a reliable RCE vector specifically for PHP-free environments—a scenario lacking published universal technique.

 In this post, I will share the technical details of my N-day analysis and introduce this SQLite-to-Crontab RCE technique, which serves as a universal alternative in the PHP web shell.